learn-co-curriculum/phase-0-pac-2-intro/README.md

 these types of statement.
 We're going to introduce you to them now so that we have an easy way to remind you which type of statement you're looking at._

 The sequence statement isn't so much a statement, as an assumption.
-Ruby, by default, will read our code according to the rules of a **default sequence** or **default flow**: "every line, top to bottom, left to right as ruled by order of operations."
+Ruby by default will read our code according to the rules of a **default sequence** or **default flow**: "every line, top to bottom, left to right as ruled by order of operations."